ezeoleaf/mycorust/IMPROVEMENTS.md

 This helps control exponential growth and makes the simulation more biologically realistic.

-#### ✔ Mycelial Density + Self-Inhibition
+#### ✔ Mycelial Density + Self-Inhibition (IMPLEMENTED)

 Fungi avoid overcrowding their own filaments.

-Add:
-- density map
+Implemented:
+- ✅ Density map - tracks hyphae density per region (configurable resolution)
-- inhibition when >X hyphae in a region
+- ✅ Inhibition when >X hyphae in a region - growth slows when density exceeds threshold
-- slow growth in already-exploited zones
+- ✅ Slow growth in already-exploited zones - density map decays over time but accumulates where hyphae are present
+- ✅ Configurable threshold, inhibition strength, and decay rate
+- ✅ Smooth density accumulation with distance-based weighting

-This makes the network very natural-looking.
+This makes the network very natural-looking by preventing excessive clustering and encouraging exploration of new areas.

 #### ✔ Anastomosis (Hyphal Fusions)